 From a foam filling that makes you feel like you’re on cloud nine to a latex-wool mix that relieves the pressure on your muscles – we have got different fillings to suit your needs.
 Keep your bed fresh and cosy – the removable covers are machine-washable while the toppers can be aired regularly.

 Look at how precise the adjectives foam, latex-wool, removable, and machine-washable are.

 When truckload of money is at stake, each and every word is picked carefully, delineating the product benefits as precisely and vividly as possible.
 In these examples, adjectives have been used profusely, but it’s not contradicting the first guidance we covered earlier – avoid too many adjectives.
 The first guidance, if you noticed, asked to use adjectives if necessary.
 Here they’re necessary to describe what the products are.
-This reminds me of Joe Moran’s lines from First you write a sentence: “Verbal economy in a sentence is a virtue but an overprized one: words are precious but they need to be spent.”
+This reminds me of Joe Moran’s lines from First you write a sentence:

 To sum both the guidance, minimalist designs with plenty of white space (or few necessary adjectives) and the right colors (or appropriate adjectives) can be pleasing to eyes.
 Modifiers – adjectives and adverbs – come with great power to modify or manipulate other parts of speech.
 And all great powers should be used with great care.